BLUE HORIZON 1261

 Connie listened to the exchange for several moments in amusement.
 This was the kind of group she wanted to be around, not like the stuffy ingrates back at the clinic.
 She turned to look at the wolf with a grin.
 "Are they always like this?" she asked.

 Merlin twisted his lips into a smirk.
 "They're shaping up to be," he replied of his growing crew.
-He rapped his knuckles on the tabletop twice to get everyone's attention.
+He rapped his knuckles on the wall behind him to get everyone's attention.
 Once it was quiet again, he nodded toward the woman and said, "As a registered nurse, Connie will be responsible for our health while on board the ship.
-We've already stocked the Infirmary with the basics of First Aid, medications and vitamin supplements, but she will provide the skill to take care of us.
+We've already stocked the sickbay with the basics of First Aid, medications and vitamin supplements, but she will provide the skill to take care of us.
 Before we get underway, it would be a good idea if each of you spends some time with her to discuss any allergies, ailments and your medical histories.
 The better she knows us, the better she can help us."

 "If you want to run, now's the time!"
 Jerad snickered.